Constrained Reinforcement Learning and Formal Verification for Safe Colonoscopy Navigation: INTRODUCTION

 Early detection of ColoRectal Cancer (CRC) is a key element for achieving optimal disease treatment and improving the survival rate.
 Colonoscopy is a widely adopted diagnostic and therapeutic procedure for CRC, where a Flexible Endoscope (FE) is manually operated by expert interventionist \cite{manfredi2021endorobots}.
 However, there are two major drawbacks to this procedure.
 Firstly, patients without sedation experience significant discomfort and pain due to tissue stretching associated with FE manipulation.
 The most frequent cause of pain is looping, where the FE advances into the colon without a corresponding progression of the tip.
 Looping also increases the risk of colon perforation and massive bleeding \cite{manfredi2021endorobots}.
 Secondly, the non-intuitive and challenging manipulation of FE necessitates highly skilled clinicians.
 A shortage of endoscopists relative to the clinical demand leads to increased physical strain and musculoskeletal injuries \cite{martin2020enabling}.

 Robotic Endoscopes (RE) provide a less painful and more ergonomic approach to colonoscopy.
 However, manual control of RE is prone to human error and requires extensive operator training.
-These limitations have motivated the development of autonomous navigation systems since navigation is one of the principal phases of colonoscopy \cite{martin2020enabling}.
+These limitations have motivated the development of autonomous navigation systems since navigation is one of the principal phases of colonoscopy \cite{pore2023autonomous}.

-Autonomous navigation systems based on visual information use different processing techniques, which rely on the assumption that the region of maximum depth within an image represents a valuable target for immediate heading adjustment. \cite{van2014image}.
+Autonomous navigation systems based on visual information use different processing techniques, which rely on the assumption that the region of maximum depth within an image represents a valuable target for immediate heading adjustment.
 This region corresponds with the darkest area in the endoscopic image.
 Thus, different segmentation methods for the estimation of darkest region have been proposed based on contour estimation \cite{prendergast2018autonomous, prendergast2020real}, optical flow \cite{reilink2010image}, image intensity \cite{martin2020enabling} and convolutional neural network (CNN) \cite{lazo2022autonomous}.

 Regardless of the estimation method used, once the deeper or darker region is detected, a rule-based controller, commonly based on Proportional-Integral-Derivative approach \cite{lazo2022autonomous, martin2020enabling, prendergast2018autonomous} or finite state machines \cite{prendergast2020real}, is used to minimize the error with respect to the center of the endoscopic image, called lumen distance.
 These controllers are not robust to rapid changes in the estimates provided, often due to errors in the segmentation method or dynamic deformations of the anatomy.
 As an alternative, Deep Reinforcement Learning (DRL) has been proposed for generating adaptive control signals, providing an end-to-end mapping between the endoscopic images and the endoscope's control signal \cite{pore2022colonoscopy}.
 The DRL method requires a reward function that minimizes the lumen distance, which itself requires lumen detection.
+In this work, we focus on developing an end-to-end DRL approach that is independent from a separate perception system, similar to \cite{li2023rl}.